 - Banner print ads

 - Affiliate networks

 - Print and TV

-Your choice of a channel depends on your brand and your customers.
+Your choice of a channels depends on your brand and reaching your customers.

-Thanks to marketing automation tools, you can now define a buyer’s persona that (almost) replicates your target customer.
-Based on the buyer’s person and behaviour tracking, you can gauge which mode of communication that particular customer will prefer.
-Will it be a phone call or email or SMS, or all the three?
-For instance, suppose you have two leads A and B. Here are the two sales paths they chose respectively-
+Thanks to marketing automation technology tools, you can now find and learn about your prospects and define a buyer’s persona that (almost) replicates around your target customer.
+For instance, suppose you get two leads A and B. Here are the two sales paths they chose respectively-